csev/dj4e/assn/django-girls/django_start_project/README.md

 ## Changing settings

 Let's make some changes in `mysite/settings.py`.
-Open the file using the code editor you installed earlier.
+Open the file using the file editor.

-**Note**: Keep in mind that `settings.py` is a regular file, like any other.
-You can open it from inside the code editor, using the "File -> Open" menu action.
-This should get you the usual window in which you can navigate to your `settings.py` file and select it.
-Alternatively, you can open the file by navigating to the `djangogirls/` folder on your desktop and right-clicking on it.
-Then, select your code editor from the list.
-Selecting the editor is important as you might have other programs installed that can open the file but will not let you edit it.

 #### Changing the Timezone